 Both of our children have attended CHA since 1st grade and Kindergarten respectively.
 This is an excellent school on multiple facets 1) teachers and staff are top notch and truly care about the development of the kids; 2) the curriculum is progressive (i.e. not super easy) but the kids are challenged at the level appropriate to them; 3) they foster leaders - and it is ingrained in everything they do - kids get opportunities to lead starting with leading themselves on a regular basis.
 My oldest has gone on to a college-prep type of middle/high school and we found that CHA prepared him for this next level extremely well.
 CHA helps develop well rounded global citizens.
 A great return on my investment.
 I'd do it again.

 Chestnut Hill Academy is a private elementary school.
-The principal of Chestnut Hill Academy is Holly Senaga, who can be contacted at email@example.com.
-208 children attend Chestnut Hill Academy and identify as Asian; White, non-Hispanic; and Asian/Pacific Islander.
+The principal of Chestnut Hill Academy is Holly Senaga, whose e-mail is firstname.lastname@example.org.
+208 students go to Chestnut Hill Academy and identify as Asian; White, non-Hispanic; and Asian/Pacific Islander.
 The ratio of students to teachers at Chestnut Hill Academy is 9:1.
 The Little School is one of the nearest elementary schools.

 - Ceramics sculpture

 - Video film production